Program Costs and Fees

 - AIDS Tests: Proof of a negative AIDS test is required before entering certain countries.
 See the Centers for Disease Control and Prevention website for more information.

-- Other possible expenses:
+- Other typical out-of-pocket expenses:

 *Some programs/foreign universities require you to subscribe to their health plan.

 The Center for Education Abroad, the Financial Aid Office, or your program sponsor can provide you with a list of estimated costs for going abroad, along with a budget sheet to help you plan your expenses.
+Actual costs depend heavily on your style of living and will vary with individual habits, preferences, travel choices, and currency fluctuations.